nikhil-dhumal/equihealth/README.md

 # EquiHealth

-**EquiHealth** is a web-based platform (currently under development) that will highlight healthcare inequalities across districts and provide a structured system where citizens can report hospital issues and government officials can address them.
+**EquiHealth** is a web platform that highlights healthcare inequalities across districts of Maharashtra and provides a structured system for citizens to report hospital issues and for government officials to address them.

 ---

 ## 🌍 Project Vision

-Access to healthcare is often unequal, with some districts having fewer facilities compared to their population size.
+Healthcare access is often unequal, with some districts having fewer facilities relative to population.
 EquiHealth aims to:

-- **Collect** healthcare facility and population datasets from official/public sources
+- **Collect** healthcare facility and population data for Maharashtra
 - **Analyze and visualize** inequalities using interactive dashboards and maps
 - **Enable reporting** of hospital shortages and service-related issues by citizens
-- **Provide a resolution system** for government officials to review and act on complaints
+- **Provide a system** for government officials to review and act on complaints

 ---

-## 🚀 Planned Features
+## 🚀 Features

-- **Automated Data Collection (Scraping)** – Extract healthcare and population data from reliable online sources
-- **Visualization Dashboards** – Interactive charts and maps to compare healthcare facilities vs. population demand
+- **Visualization Dashboards** – Interactive charts and maps comparing hospital resources vs. population
-- **Complaint Portal** – Simple web interface where citizens can log issues such as shortages, lack of staff, or equipment failures
+- **Complaint Portal** – Citizens can log issues such as staff shortages, lack of equipment, or hospital service problems
-- **Government Forum** – Dedicated dashboard for authorities to track, discuss, and resolve reported issues
+- **Government Dashboard** – Authorities can track and resolve reported issues

 ---

 ## 📊 Current Stage

-🟢 **Planning and Design Phase**
-- Repository created
-- Requirements and architecture under discussion
-- Development yet to begin
+🟢 **Maharashtra Data Implemented**
+- Home page shows hospital counts, bed counts, and beds per population
+- Analytics pages include interactive charts and maps
+- Complaint system functional with filtering and sorting
+- Five main pages implemented: Home, File Complaint, Complaints, Analytics Map, Analytics Charts

 ---

-## 🛠️ Planned Tech Stack (Tentative)
+## 🛠️ Tech Stack

-- **Frontend (UI):** React with Ant Design for UI components
+- **Frontend:** React with Recharts for charts
-- **Backend (APIs & Logic):** Python (Flask)
+- **Backend:** Python (Flask)
-- **Database (Storage):** PostgreSQL
+- **Database:** PostgreSQL
-- **Data Analysis & Visualization:**
+- **Data Analysis & Visualization:** Pandas, NumPy, Matplotlib, Seaborn
-  - **Core Libraries:** Pandas, NumPy
-  - **Visualization & Mapping:** Matplotlib, Seaborn
-  - **Frontend Charts:** Recharts for interactive charts and maps
-- **Deployment (Hosting):** Docker containers, deployed primarily on AWS, with alternatives like Vercel, Render, or Netlify
+- **Deployment:** Docker, hosted on AWS / alternatives like Vercel or Render

 ---

 ## 📅 Roadmap

-- [ ] Finalize architecture & workflows
-- [ ] Set up frontend and backend boilerplate code
-- [ ] Build initial data scraping pipeline
-- [ ] Create visualization dashboards (basic maps & charts)
+- [x] Maharashtra dataset fully integrated
+- [x] Implement Home dashboard charts (hospital count, bed count, beds per population)
+- [x] Implement Analytics pages (charts & maps)
-- [ ] Develop complaint portal for citizens
+- [x] Build complaint portal with filtering, search, and sorting
-- [ ] Implement government dashboard for issue resolution
-- [ ] Deploy first MVP (Minimum Viable Product)
+- [ ] Extend to other states in future

 ---

 ## 🤝 Contributing

-EquiHealth is at an **early development stage**.
-Suggestions, feedback, and contributions are welcome.
-Please open issues or pull requests if you’d like to contribute.
+Suggestions and contributions are welcome.
+Open issues or pull requests for improvements or additional features.

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and share the code with proper attribution.
+MIT License – free to use, modify, and share with attribution.

 ---

 ## ✨ Vision Statement

-EquiHealth’s mission is to make healthcare systems more **transparent, data-driven, and accountable** by combining open data, citizen feedback, and government action—ensuring every citizen has fair access to essential healthcare facilities.
+EquiHealth makes healthcare systems **transparent, data-driven, and accountable** in Maharashtra, combining open data, citizen feedback, and government action to ensure fair access to essential healthcare facilities.